 The Best Treadmills for Home Use

-For general use walking and running, the NordicTrack T 8.5 S is our top pick.
+For general use walking and running, the NordicTrack T 6.5 Si ($1,299) is our top pick.
 For starters, NordicTrack is among the most trusted brands in fitness equipment.
-Its parent company, ICON, is the largest producer of fitness equipment worldwide, making up 67 percent of all sales.
+Its parent company, ICON, is the largest producer of fitness equipment worldwide, making up 67% of all sales.

 And in terms of connected fitness, NordicTrack’s iFit is hard to beat.
-With Bluetooth connection and a 10-inch HD screen, you can stream more than 16,000 on-demand workouts, take live interactive workouts from world-class trainers, and even map out custom street-view routes via Google maps.
+With a Bluetooth connection and a 10-inch HD screen, you can stream tons of on-demand workouts, take live interactive cardio workouts from world-class trainers, and even map out custom street-view routes via Google Maps.

 NordicTrack trainers can even auto-adjust your speed and incline during the classes.
 You get a one-year iFit membership included with the purchase; it’s $39 per month after that.